 Does the agency maintain documentation that agency investigators have completed the required specialized training in conducting sexual abuse investigations?
 (N/A if the agency does not conduct any form of administrative or criminal sexual abuse investigations.
-See 115.221(a).)
+See 115.221(a).) ⊠ Yes □ No □ NA

-Yes

-No

-NA

-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+- Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)